|

 entry hall, dining room and living rooms being separated by a

 few half walls and columns.
-With entertaining focused on large
+With entertaining

-dinner.
-But they also wanted to be able to use the room on a
+before and after dinner.
+But they also wanted to be able to use

-regular basis for reading and homework.
+the room on a regular basis for reading and homework.

 The problem was that the space was too small for larger parties.